Klosmi/html-basics/JS-basic.md

   console.log(car.year); // Outputs: 2020
 ```
 **Example 2: Using Destructuring to Simplify Code**
-To shorten our codee, we can use destructuring to extract properties directly from an object:
+To shorten our code, we can use destructuring to extract properties directly from an object:

 ```
   const car = {